Paul Kemsley

 Paul Zeital Kemsley (born 23 August 1967) is an English businessman, property developer and media personality.
-Since 2016, he has regularly appeared on the American reality television show The Real Housewives of Beverly Hills, alongside his wife Dorit Kemsley.
+Since 2016, he has regularly appeared on the American reality television show The Real Housewives of Beverly Hills, alongside his ex-wife Dorit Kemsley.
 He is the former Vice-Chairman of Premier League football club Tottenham Hotspur and former chairman of the revived New York Cosmos.

 Early life

 He was educated at Atholl School in Rayners Lane, Harrow.
 At the age of 15, Kemsley worked on Saturdays at John Paul Menswear, which led him to meeting Mike Ashley, who opened his first Sports World equipment outlet across the road.
 They would play darts for money on quiet afternoons.

 Career

 Kemsley left school in 1984, at the age of 17, and began working at Gross Fine as a junior surveyor.
 From 1985 to 1992, Kemsley worked as an agent at the commercial real-estate firm Ross Jaye.
 In 1992, he decided to leave and join his old friend Ashley at Sports Direct where he helped to expand the group.